Skip to main content

 • the desirability of the Company maintaining a reputation for high standards of business conduct; and

-• the need to act fairly as between members of the Company.
+• the need to act fairly between members of the Company.

 The board directors of the Company (“the Board”) is collectively responsible for managing the affairs of the Company to achieve its long-term prosperity by making important decisions, monitoring the underlying performance of the Company, as well as being a means for establishing ethical standards.
 Understanding the interests of key stakeholders is an important part of CBG’s strategy and helps inform the directors’ decision making throughout the year.